 At Saunders Law, we have advised and represented many individual and corporate clients throughout the civil fraud claims process.
-Our specialists assess the claimant’s evidence to decide on the most successful strategy, apply for interim injunctions that prevent the assets from being disposed of while the dispute is underway, and represent clients at trial and secure the recovery of their assets.
+Our fraud recovery specialists assess the claimant’s evidence to decide on the most successful strategy, apply for interim injunctions that prevent the assets from being disposed of while the dispute is underway, and represent clients at trial and secure the recovery of their assets.

-We apply our expertise in commercial, criminal and regulatory law, as well as in cross-border litigation, and work closely with external experts, to provide the best possible advice and strategy for the recovery of assets.
+We apply our expertise in commercial, criminal and regulatory law, as well as in cross-border litigation, and work closely with external experts to provide the best possible advice and strategy for the recovery of assets.
 Contact us today for expert advice and decisive action for civil fraud disputes.

 Asset recovery defence advice in England and Wales

-At Saunders Law, we understand that freezing orders and search and seizure orders can have a significant impact on a person’s livelihood and reputation.
-We act on behalf of those who are facing allegations of civil fraud to ensure their assets are not unreasonably restricted and that their rights, in particular relating to data protection, are not neglected by the terms of a freezing or search and seizure order.
-High-value cases can attract significant media attention, and in these cases we will ensure rules on confidentiality are obeyed and that there is minimal reputational damage.
+At Saunders Law, we understand that freezing orders and search, and seizure orders can have a significant impact on a person’s livelihood and reputation.
+We act on behalf of those who are facing allegations of civil fraud to ensure their assets are not unreasonably restricted and that their rights, in particular relating to data protection, are not neglected by the terms of freezing or search and seizure order.
+High-value cases can attract significant media attention, and in these cases, we will ensure rules on confidentiality are obeyed and that there is minimal reputational damage.

 Common questions about civil fraud and asset recovery